aliffashraff/Amazon-Website/README.md

 3. **Open the project:**

-   Open the `amazon.html` file in your preferred web browser.
+   Open the `index.html` file in your preferred web browser.

 ## Usage

-- **Frontend**: Access the web interface for browsing products and managing your cart.
+- **Frontend**: Access the web interface to browse products, manage your cart, view order history, and track orders.

 ## Contributing